-Section IV: Legal basis for restorative justice
+Section IV: Legal basis for restorative justice within the formal criminal procedure

-With a view to avoiding placing excessive restrictions on restorative justice, and considering the varying approaches to its use in member States, Rules 21 and 22 do not require restorative justice programmes to be detailed in law.
+With a view to avoiding placing excessive restrictions on restorative justice, and considering the varying approaches to its use in member States, Rules 21 and 22 do not require restorative justice programmes to be detailed in [aw].
 It is suggested, however, that legislation could be used to make restorative justice possible and to facilitate its use.
 This may be particularly necessary where its use relates to, and may impact upon, court processes (or, although it is not mentioned in the Recommendation, where its use may impact on conditional release from prison), but can also be useful at other stages of the criminal justice process.
 Legislation can help to encourage judicial authorities and criminal justice agencies to see restorative justice as a mainstream option.
-It could also be used to create an obligation on justice ministries to fund restorative justice, or to create an obligation on judicial authorities or criminal justice.
+It could also be used to create an obligation on justice ministries to fund restorative justice, or to create an obligation on judicial authorities or criminal justice agencies to inform victims and offenders about restorative justice, or to refer cases for restorative justice.
 More detailed guidance on the use of restorative justice can be developed on a non-statutory basis by member States or by their composite regions.
 This should include obligations on judicial authorities and/or criminal justice agencies to make referrals systematically to restorative justice services, as well as outlining the procedures by which these referrals should be made.